Web-Dev-Dan/Simple-Calculator/README.md

-# Simple Calculator 🛠
+# Simple Calculator

-This is an attempt to make my first functioning calculator using JavaScript.
+🛠 An attempt to make my first functioning calculator using JavaScript.